AshokSivathayalan/art-gallery/README.md

 # art-gallery

 ## About
 This application acts like a social media platform where users can create accounts and post artwork, which is then visible to other users.
 Users can search for various types of artwork, and review them with a rating and description.
+Created as a term project for COMP 2406 @ Carleton University.

 ## Installation
 1. Navigate to main directory and open command line